bourdier/andromeda-gtk3/README.md

   5. Close and re-open any open apps or log out and in again

 ### Automatic
+  1. Open folder
-  1. Launch `sh install.sh`
+  2. Open terminal and type `sh install.sh`
-  2. Reboot
+  3. Reboot